Heath Hembree: Pittsburgh Pirates

 On March 15, 2022, Hembree signed a one-year contract with the Pittsburgh Pirates.
-On June 22, 2022, Hembree was designated for assignment by the Pirates.
+He made 20 appearances for Pittsburgh, posting a 2-0 record and 7.16 ERA with 12 strikeouts in 16.1 innings pitched.
+On June 22, Hembree was designated for assignment by the Pirates.
+He was released on June 27.

 Los Angeles Dodgers

 On June 30, 2022, Hembree signed a minor league deal with the Los Angeles Dodgers.
 After beginning with Triple-A Oklahoma City Dodgers, he was called up to the majors on August 30.
 He pitched in six games for the Dodgers, allowing five earned runs in 5 2/3 innings before he was designated for assignment on September 13.
+On September 16, Hembree elected free agency in lieu of an outright assignment.